joyce/leadership/howtojoyce.md

 My focus is your overall success (even beyond $current_company)

-* "career" part of "career development is a longer term concept, and let's work on figuring out how we can make your time at $current_company a building block that helps you progress on your preferred growth path
+* "Career" part of "career development is a longer term concept, and let's work on figuring out how we can make your time on this team a building block that helps you progress on your preferred growth path

 I believe in systems and habits